Khloe Kardashian Blasts Haters Who Claim She Photoshopped Her Recent Bikini Photo

 According to a Sept.
 6 report by People Magazine, Khloe Kardashian and her baby daddy, Tristan Thompson, are currently on vacation with their daughter, True.
 The family seems to be having a great time.
-However, the trip has come with a big of drama.
+However, the trip has come with a bit of drama.

-Most recently, Kardashian posted a snapshot of herself wearing a white bikini, and showing off her flat tummy just five months after giving birth to little True.
+Most recently, Kardashian posted a snapshot of herself wearing a white bikini and showing off her flat tummy just five months after giving birth to little True.
 However, some fans believed that the reality star may have used Photoshop to alter the photo, which Khloe says is simply not true, revealing that “People find anything to comment on, especially just negative people.”

 “And a few people said I did horrible Photoshop because the palm trees are slanted.
 Well honey, I don’t Photoshop palm trees,” Khloe Kardashian said, adding, “A negative mind will never give you a positive life.
-Change that mentality and you will change your life.
+Change that mentality and you will change your life.”

 Sadly, that wasn’t the only drama that Khloe had to deal with while trying to relax on vacation with Tristan and True.
 The new mom also spoke out about Thompson’s cheating scandal.